NyxCluff/Hydra-Apply/README.md

 Uses systemd-run to create transient timers that will run the hydrapaper flatpak with the -r command line option.

-Only tested on Pop_Os with X11.
+Only tested on Pop_Os, Gnome 42.1 with X11.

 # Installation
 Not yet on Gnome Extensions so to install, clone the repository and chuck the folder into your local extensions folder.